 **Recreational Mining – Mining with a suction dredge having an intake diameter of five inches (5”) or less, and attendant power sources, rated at fifteen (15) horsepower or less, pans, rockers, hand tools, hand operated sluices and other similar equipment.

-A riverbed mineral lease grants the exclusive rights to specific mineral(s) below the ordinary high water mark of a navigable river within a one-mile segment.
-A riverbed mineral lease is required for the use of a suction dredge with an intake diameter larger than five inches (5”) or attendant power sources rated greater than fifteen (15) horsepower on a navigable river.
-A person may still apply for a riverbed mineral lease even if it is not required.
+A navigable waterway mineral lease grants the exclusive rights to specific mineral(s) below the ordinary high water mark of a navigable river within a one-mile segment.
+A navigable waterway mineral lease is required for the use of a suction dredge with an intake diameter larger than five inches (5”) or attendant power sources rated greater than fifteen (15) horsepower on a navigable river or lake.
+A person may still apply for a navigable waterway mineral lease even if it is not required.

 For additional information, review the Idaho Department of Lands Riverbed Mineral Leasing Procedures.